omnigoat/omnigoat.github.io/_posts/2021-04-11-on-namespaces.md

 ## A Rose By Any Other Namespace

-(This bit is more subjective than the obviously _factual_ sections above)
+(This bit is more subjective than the obviously factual statements above)

 Names are hard.
 I get that.
-That's why salespeople are employed to think up the perfect intersection between a word that is catchy and a word that represents a product.
+That's why marketing people are employed to think up the perfect intersection between a word that is catchy and a word that represents a product.
-You have to be that salesperson for your own code.
-Codebases quickly grow too large for people to know the contents of every line.
-In a large enough codebase you must sell the functionality of the code within.
-We must sell to ourselves, because future us don't remember.
+Codebases quickly grow too large for people to know the contents of every line - you must sell the functionality of the code within.

+We must be that marketing  person for our own code.
+We need to market to others, or they'll write another version of what we've already done.
+We must market to ourselves, because future us does not remember either.
 The engineer I curse with the most frequency is me of coding-past.
+It is nice when I can give that guy a break.

-The name of a product is outside the scope of this ~~rant~~ essay.
-I don't have rules for what constitutes a good name for a product.
+The name of a product is outside the scope of this ~~rant~~ essay; I don't have rules for what constitutes a good name for a product.
 I _do_ have rules for what makes up a good namespace.
 You may notice the concepts of _keystrokes-per-second_, and _thinking-units-per-interaction_ rear their heads again.
 At the end of this list you will know why I consider `std` to be a good namespace.